Spider: Fossil record

+According to a 2020 study using a molecular clock calibrated with 27 chelicerate fossils, spiders most likely diverged from other chelicerates between 375 and 328 million years ago.

 External relationships

 The spiders (Araneae) are monophyletic (i.e., a clade, consisting of a last common ancestor and all of its descendants).
 There has been debate about what their closest evolutionary relatives are, and how all of these evolved from the ancestral chelicerates, which were marine animals.
 This 2019 cladogram illustrates the spiders' phylogenetic relationships.

 Arachnids lack some features of other chelicerates, including backward-pointing mouths and gnathobases ("jaw bases") at the bases of their legs; both of these features are part of the ancestral arthropod feeding system.
 Instead, they have mouths that point forwards and downwards, and all have some means of breathing air.
 Spiders (Araneae) are distinguished from other arachnid groups by several characteristics, including spinnerets and, in males, pedipalps that are specially adapted for sperm transfer.

 Internal relationships

 The cladogram shows the relation among spider suborders and families:

 Taxonomy

 The order name Araneae derives from Latin aranea borrowing Ancient Greek ἀράχνη arákhnē from ἀράχνης arákhnēs.

 Spiders are divided into two suborders, Mesothelae and Opisthothelae, of which the latter contains two infraorders, Mygalomorphae and Araneomorphae.
 Some 50,356 living species of spiders (order Araneae) have been identified, grouped into 132 families and 4,280 genera by arachnologists in 2022.